apollo

 • A healthy diet that includes lots of fruits and vegetables, lean meats, skinless poultry, nuts, fish, whole grains, plant-based oils, and low-fat dairy products will help keep a person in good health and avoid chances of nausea and vomiting.

-• One should avoid taking greasy or oily foods as this food triggers nausea and vomiting.
+• One should avoid eating greasy or oily foods as these foods trigger nausea and vomiting.

 • Eat cool foods instead of hot and spicy foods.